Jose Trevino Player Props: Yankees vs. Twins

-After going 1-for-4 with an RBI in his most recent game, Jose Trevino and the New York Yankees face the Minnesota Twins (who will start Louie Varland) at 7:05 PM ET on Friday.
+After going 0-for-3 in his last game, Jose Trevino and the New York Yankees face the Minnesota Twins (who will hand the ball to Tyler Mahle) at 1:05 PM ET on Saturday.

 Jose Trevino Game Info & Props vs. the Twins